elchs/LetoDBf/Readme.txt

  <lResultArr> set to TRUE ( .T. ) return a <aResults> array of the results of <cbBlock>
    for each processed record. ( to be precise: return value of last function inside <cbBlock> ) With default <lResultArr> == FALSE ( .F. ), result is return value of *last* executed <cbBock>.
-   Value <lResultArr> can be given in a variable by (@) reference to store afterwards the result into.
+   Value <lResultArr> can be given in a variable by (@) reference to receive afterwards the result set.

  <lNeedLock> set TRUE ( .T. ) informs Leto_DbEvil(), that records must be locked for executing <cbBlock>.
-   If the table is *not* opened as <exclusive> or <shared with set Flock()>, RDDI_AUTOLOCK needs activated. for internal RLock() done by Leto_DbEvil() for each valid record, possible with an timout given with RDDI_LOCKRETRY in millisecond.
+   If the table is *not* opened as <exclusive> or <shared with set Flock()>, RDDI_AUTOLOCK needs activated. for internal RLock() done by Leto_DbEvil() for each valid record, possible with an timout given with RDDI_LOCKRETRY as milliseconds.
    Default is no locking need, to just view the record data without modifying it.

    With <lNeedLock> == .F., manually locking is possible by using LOCK functions inside <cbBlock>